Bullying in the church

 I worked for a church organization.

 Four years later, I learned a name for what I had experienced.
 It’s called mobbing, or adult bullying.
-I learned how prevalent this type of abuse is and how devastating to the person bullied or mobbed.1
+I learned that this type of abuse happens a lot – and devastates victims.1

-Five more years had passed when I came across a post titled, “Grown-up Bullying,” in which author Lynne Shallcross interviews Jessi Eden Brown, a licensed counselor and Professional Coach with the Workplace Bullying Institute.2
+Five more years had passed when I came across a post titled, “Grown-up Bullying.”
+The author, Lynne Shallcross, features and quotes Jessi Eden Brown, a licensed counselor and professional coach with the Workplace Bullying Institute.2

-In that piece, Brown describes what I experienced – and the damage such experiences can yield.
+Brown and Shallcross describe what I experienced – and the damage such experiences can cause.

 Subtle, insidious, persistent